Bures-Wasserstein Importance-Weighted Evidence Lower Bound: Exposition and Applications: Preliminaries

-The IW-ELBO was introduced in \cite{Burda2016} as an attempt to address the inherent limitations of the standard ELBO.
-Originally, \cite{Burda2016} used the terminology importance-weighted autoencoder (IWAE), since their focus was on training of variational autoencoders.
-Yet, their VI framework is generally applicable for any model, for which \cite{Domke2018} coined the terminology, IW-ELBO, adapted in this paper.
-The IW-ELBO does not affect the choice of the variational distribution in VI; given a variational distribution of choice, it offers a tighter lower bound of the log marginal likelihood than the standard ELBO.

-The IW-ELBO leverages importance weights of samples from the variational distribution $q_\psi(z)$ to construct an accurate estimate of the log-likelihood.
-Using $K$ i.i.d.~random variables $z_1, \dots, z_K$ following $q_\psi(z)$, the IW-ELBO is defined as follows:
+To address these limitations of the standard ELBO, several advanced methods have been developed, among which the IW-ELBO of \cite{Burda2016} remains one of the most prominent.
+Given a specified variational distribution, the IW-ELBO constructs a more accurate estimate of the marginal log-likelihood by leveraging importance weights.
+Utilizing $K$ independent and identically distributed random variables $z_1, \dots, z_K \sim q_\psi(z)$, the objective is defined as:

-Notice that, when $K = 1$, the IW-ELBO coincides with the standard ELBO.
-The IW-ELBO interpolates between the ELBO and the marginal log-likelihood, monotonically in terms of the sample number $K$.
-It follows from Jensen's inequality (see e.g.~\citep{Burda2016}) that
+When $K=1$, this formulation reduces to the standard ELBO.
+By Jensen's inequality, the IW-ELBO is shown to interpolate monotonically between the ELBO and the marginal log-likelihood as a function of the sample size $K$ \citep{Burda2016}:

-Furthermore, in the limit of the sample number $K \to \infty$, the IW-ELBO converges to the log marginal likelihood $\log p(x)$ by the law of large numbers.
-This means that, given enough computational resources to draw a large number of samples, IW-ELBO can provide an arbitrarily accurate estimate of the log marginal likelihood.
-The superior performance of the IW-ELBO over the ELBO has been well documented in the literature \citep{Burda2016,mnih2016variational,Tucker2019DoublyRG,daudel2023alpha}.

-To date, the optimisation of the variational parameter $\psi$ through the IW-ELBO relies on standard stochastic gradient descent on the Euclidean space of $\psi$.
-This indicates the presence of the ``objective-mechanism mismatch''.
-The objective in VI is intrinsically a functional over probability distributions.
-However, optimising it by standard gradient descent, as a function of the variational parameter $\psi$, ignores the differential structure of the space of probability distributions.
-A small update of the variational parameter $\psi$ in the Euclidean space does not necessarily mean a reasonable update of the variational distribution itself.
-The trajectory of the optimisation, cast as the dynamics of the variational distribution, can be unstable and inefficient in such a case.
-The Wasserstein space, which we recap next, allows us to address the objective-mechanism mismatch in VI.
+and converge to the log marginal likelihood $\log p(x)$ as $K \to \infty$.
+Consequently, given sufficient computational resources, the IW-ELBO provides an arbitrarily tight lower bound, a property that underpins its documented superior performance over standard VI across a range of applications \citep{Burda2016, mnih2016variational, Tucker2019DoublyRG, daudel2023alpha, daudel2026importance}.